-If there is a trade error for which a Financial Advisor, Stifel or an Investment Manager is responsible, trades will be adjusted or reversed as needed in order to put the Client's account in the position that it would have been in if the error had not occurred.
+If there is a trade error for which a Financial Advisor, Stifel, or an Investment Manager is responsible, trades will be adjusted or reversed as needed and/or we (or Stifel) will take such other steps as are necessary in order to put the Client's account in the position that it would have been in if the error had not occurred.
 Errors relating to trades that have not yet settled are corrected at no cost to Client accounts by moving the affected securities to our error account and entering correcting trades in the Client's account such that the Client is made whole.
 Stifel nets the correcting trades when assessing the overall gain or loss associated with the correction, and retain any gains realized as a result of correcting trade errors.

-In instances where a handling error occurs such that a trade correction is not available or practicable to implement (such as, where a Client's account was enrolled into the wrong Portfolio, and the error was not identified and corrected promptly), we will typically correct the error by reimbursing the Client the negative performance differential (if any) for the period from the start of the error to the time the correction is made.
+In instances where an error occurs such that a trade correction is not available or practicable to implement (such as, for example, where a Client's account is enrolled into the wrong Portfolio, and the error is not identified and corrected promptly), Stifel will typically correct the error by reimbursing the Client the negative performance differential (if any) for the period from the start of the error to the time the correction is made.

-We offer many services and, from time to time, may have other Clients in other Programs trading in opposition to Clients' Advisory accounts.
+We offer many services and, from time to time, may have other Clients in the same or other Programs trading in opposition to other Century Clients' Advisory accounts.
 To avoid favoring one Client over another Client, we attempt to use objective market data in the correction of any trading errors.